Different “classes” for different folks, and purposes. . .

 A workshop is a special day set aside for concentrated dance development as taught by star teachers, often from far away.

-The Toronto Workshop traditionally held in November is followed by a social dance to put what you learned into practice.
+The Toronto Workshop traditionally held in November, but the event is postponed for now, awaiting a new convener (it is a great volunteering opportunity, the whole community will be grateful!).
+The workshop is followed by a social dance to put what you learned into practice.

 Other workshops, in cities near and far, are weekend affairs, typically ending with a formal ball.
 These are listed under What’s On Near and Far